How to start food truck

 • A lot of hard work in a hot, cramped space

-• Hard to anticipate supply and demand (you may run out or throw out a lot)
+• Hard to anticipate supply and demand (you may run out of food or throw out a lot)

 • Stressful, busy periods and slow days

-• Dealing with permits, traffic, maintenance, gas prices, supply chain
+• Dealing with permits, traffic, maintenance, gas prices, supply chains

-Having the right food truck insurance is crucial for your protection.
-It’s also required by law.
-Here’s a quick rundown of the types of insurance your food truck business may need:
+Having the right insurance coverage for your food truck business is crucial for your protection.
+It's also required by law.
+Here's a quick rundown of the types of insurance your food truck business may need:

-• Commercial property insurance: You might not think you need this type of coverage since you’re driving a food truck, but if you store inventory and supplies at a physical property, commercial property coverage is necessary to protect that property and your inventory from fire, flood, severe weather, vandalism, and theft.
+You might not think you need this type of coverage since you're driving a food truck.
+However, if you store inventory and supplies on a physical property, commercial property coverage is necessary to protect that property and your inventory from fire, flood, severe weather, vandalism, and theft.

-• Equipment breakdown insurance: Your food truck will contain expensive equipment such as a grill, grease fryer, and refrigerators.
-If any of your equipment malfunctions or breaks down because of an electrical or mechanical issue, equipment breakdown insurance is designed to cover the cost to repair or replace them.
+Food trucks contain expensive equipment such as grills, grease fryers, and refrigerators.
+If any of your equipment malfunctions or breaks down due to an electrical or mechanical issue, equipment breakdown insurance is designed to cover the cost to repair or replace them.

-• Legal expense insurance: If you ever need to hire and retain a lawyer, the cost will skyrocket quickly.
+The cost will skyrocket quickly if you ever need to hire and retain a lawyer.
 Legal expense coverage takes care of that, plus it provides you with access to an experienced attorney when seeking legal advice on a set of common business topics.

 Get a Quote